knoxa/knoxa.github.io/dialogue.md

 # Linked text and dialogue

-I can submit documents to natural language processing (NLP) to create OWL/RDF linked data.
-This involves information extraction, interpretation and linking.
-If I want to make a claim about the world, and cite documents as evidence, then I should make it possible to check that evidence by tracing chains of inference back to the source text.
-This suggests capturing relationships between an OWL/RDF knowledge base and natural language expressions of the facts expressed therein.
+I can submit documents to natural language processing (NLP) to extract facts, and then reason over these facts to build knowledge.
+If I want to use this knowledge to make claims about the world, and cite documents as evidence, then I should make it possible to check that the claims are justified by the source text.
+This means that there must be paths to follow between documents and the knowledge structures built from them.
 I'll call this *linked text*.

-I envisage that NLP is conducted by an ensemble of agents, either human or machine:
+I envisage that NLP is conducted by an ensemble of agents, either human or machine, where:
 - Agents can operate directly on the text, or they can operate on the output from other agents.
 - Agents may specialize in a particular NLP task.
-- One Agent might be doing the same thing as another.
+- One agent might be doing the same thing as another.
 - Agents have different capabilities.
 - Agents will differ in the quality or correctness of their claims.
 - Some agents might be concerned with checking results rather than producing them.
 - Agents may co-operate or clash.
 This is *dialogue*.

-The general picture is one of dialogue and debate between a bunch of AI agents attempting to make sense of a document.
+The general idea is one of dialogue and debate between agents that collaborate in attempting to make sense of a document.
+NLP agents make claims justified by source text, and knowledge building agents make claims justified by NLP.
+Paths between documents and knowledge are captured in the dialogue.

 ## A linked text model
 I need a model that realizes this vision.
 I don't have it yet, but I can think about what might shape it, and then explore possibilities.
 Some desiderata are: